takashilawson/takashilawson/_pages/terms.md

 #### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

-Just like this website, my Disclosure Policy is a work in progress.